 Bentonite clay is loaded with minerals and it works great as a gentle, natural polisher.
 It’s also alkaline, which means that it helps to neutralize acids in the mouth.

-Ingredients to Avoid in Toothpaste
+Ingredients to Avoid in Natural Toothpaste Recipes

 Triclosan is banned by the FDA for use in soap and body wash – but it’s still found in commercial toothpaste!
 This pesticide is added into products as an antibacterial agent and it has been linked to a number of serious health risks, from hormone disruption to affecting proper heart function.

 Artificial sweeteners are usually added to toothpaste to make them taste better.
 Commercial toothpaste might taste minty fresh but this isn’t so great for your health.

 Aspartame is a flavoring agent that has been identified as a possible carcinogen.
 When ingested, aspartame has been linked to problems like weakness, dizziness, headaches, and gastrointestinal issues.